qubitrenegade/chef-geminabox-ng/README.md

 This cookbook comes with a full suite of ChefSpec and InSpec tests.
 All patches must pass existing tests.
 Additional tests required for new features.
 To run tests use `kitchen test`

+## TODO:

+- Get travis to work...
+- Update Nginx template to be confiurable
+- Update Nginx template to handle ssl

 ## License and Author

 - Author:: qubitrenegade ([qbitrenegade@gmail.com](mailto:qbitrenegade@gmail.com))